felipevgomes10/fe-blog-posts/posts/en/data-fetching-patterns.md

 }
 ```

-Note that ***sometimes a query may need a piece of information that returns from another query so prefetching the query earlier or persisting the important values in places that can be accessed globally like the local storage or the URL may be good strategies***.
+Note that sometimes a query may need a piece of information that returns from another query so prefetching the query earlier or persisting the important values in places that can be accessed globally like the local storage or the URL may be good strategies.

 ## Reusability and isolation

-An extra good practice is to ***isolate queries in functions so that they can be reused easily in different places***.
-Also, it's important to ***remember to expose the important things while keeping a good level of encapsulation***.
+An extra good practice is to isolate queries in functions so that they can be reused easily in different places.
+Also, it's important to remember to expose the important things while keeping a good level of encapsulation.
 Tanstack Query has a helper function called [`queryOptions`](https://tanstack.com/query/latest/docs/framework/react/reference/queryOptions#queryoptions) that facilitates this:

 ```ts
 // users-query-options.ts